dontwalk-design/dont-walk/content/blog/Freelance-Focus-Paul-Mullen.md

 image = "/uploads/Pau-Mullen-NoText_2019.png"
 template = "image-with-caption"
 [[a_post]]
-heading = "Freelance Focus: Paul Mullen  If you have a problem, if no one else can help, and if you can find him, maybe you can hire... " template = "heading"
+heading = "If you have a problem, if no one else can help, and if you can find him, maybe you can hire... " template = "heading"
 [[a_post]]
 subheading = "THE PAUL TEAM"